quickapps/cms/plugins/Search/README.rst

 Search plugins comes with one built-in Engine which should cover most use cases.
-This Search Engine allows entities to be searchable through an auto-generated list of words using ``LIKE`` SQL expressions.
-If you need to hold a very large amount of index information you should create your own Engine adapter to work with third-party solutions such as "Elasticsearch", "Sphinx", etc.
+This Search Engine allows entities to be searchable through an auto-generated list of words using ``LIKE`` SQL expressions, and optionally ``fulltext`` based searchs.
+If you need to hold a very large amount of index information you should create your own Engine adapter to work with third-party solutions such as "Elasticsearch", "Sphinx", etc. Or enable ``fulltext`` index to speed up Generic Engine.

 Using Generic Engine